-The Broken Rocks trail is a great beginner kayaker paddle for those who are just getting started.
+The Broken Rocks trail is a great beginner kayaker paddle for those just starting.
 The water is generally protected and great for families who want to get out on the water.
 This trail includes some unique formations and sea caves.
-The great finality is resting on Table Rock where you can get out of your kayak and take a swim or have a snack.
-The entire paddle to Broken Rocks be completed in under two hours.
+The great finality is resting on Table Rock, where you can get out of your kayak and take a swim or have a snack.
+The entire paddle to Broken Rocks is completed in under two hours.

 Kayaking to Turnip Rock

 Kayakers heading out to Turnip Rock should monitor weather and lake conditions carefully.
-A quiet morning can lead to a windy endurance test if the wind picks up as the heat of the day and the wind and wave pick up.
+A quiet morning can lead to a windy endurance test if the wind picks up as the day’s heat and the wind and waves pick up.